Ivelian/Clear-Automatically-Chrome-History-and-Cache/README.md

 These scripts would be useful in situations where there is a need to automate the cleaning of Chrome's history and cache, for example, in corporate environments to ensure data privacy and security, or on shared machines where a certain level of privacy is desired.

+# Windows Task Scheduler Automation Guide

+If you want to automate it, use the Windows Task Scheduler.
+In my case, I have configured it with 3 triggers on 2 different executables, which you can modify to your liking.

+## First Executable
+- **First run**: 8:30 AM
+- **Repeats**: Every 1 hour over a period of 12 hours

+## Second Executable
+- **Trigger**: Every time the computer is locked

+## Third Executable
+- **Trigger**: When you are inactive for 1 minute